Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 A reminder sent 3 to 5 days before the grace period expires prevents a significant percentage of disputes before they ever happen.

-Most slow-paying clients are not refusing to pay.
+Most slow-paying clients are not refusing to pay, the invoice simply dropped behind other priorities.

 The reminder itself does not need to feel aggressive.
 A short, factual email confirming: